JonnyMurillo288/go-runner/README.md

 If you would like to view my work with graphs check out my basic [SixDegreesSpotify](https://github.com/JonnyMurillo288/SixDegreesSpotify) project that will connect two artists through fetured artists

+For my work with tries you can check out my [CommonSenseScienceBot](https://github.com/JonnyMurillo288/CommonSenseScienceBot) I am using to create posts for my subreddit.
+NOTE: THIS BOT IS STILL BEING WORKED ON AND IS NOT CLOSE TO BEING DONE YET